10 Best Apps Like Self to Build Credit (2026)

 Loanfolk Score ★★★★ — Strong performer.
 Free tier available, all-3-bureau reporting, instant approval.
 Limited to subscription payments.

 Grow Credit lets you build credit using payments you already make for monthly subscriptions — Netflix, Spotify, Amazon Prime, Hulu, and 100+ others.
 You use their interest-free Grow Credit Mastercard as the payment method for those subscriptions, and Grow Credit reports the on-time payments to all three bureaus.
 A free basic tier is available; paid plans go up to $9.99/month for a higher spending limit.
-This is one of the lowest-effort ways to establish consecutive on-time payments without taking on any new debt.
+This is one of the lowest-effort ways to establish a consistent on-time payment history without taking on any new debt.
 Read our full Grow Credit review.

 Pros